getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### nelson.proxy-port-whitelist

-When using Nelson [load balancer](/getting-started/routing.html#load-balancers) feature, to avoid exposing random ports on the internet, administrators can keep a whitelist of the ports they are permitting to be exposed.
+When using Nelson's [load balancer](/getting-started/routing.html#load-balancers) feature, to avoid exposing random ports on the internet, administrators can keep a whitelist of the ports they are permitting to be exposed.
 This helps mitigate issues with security surface areas, whilst not restricting users to some hardcoded defaults.

 ```
 nelson.proxy-port-whitelist = [ 80, 443, 8080 ]